ZachTippit/WaitButZach/README.md

-# Blog/Portfolio Site for www.ZachTippit.com
+# Previous blog/portfolio Site for www.ZachTippit.com

 Welcome!
 This is the public repo for my portfolio site.
 It is deployed through Netlify on CI.